Who Is Aziz Ansari?

 Shortly after Ansari's Golden Globe win in January 2018, an article published to babe.net described a young woman's unpleasant date with the actor, in which he ignored her "verbal and non-verbal cues" to rebuff his attempts to have sex.

 Ansari quickly followed with a statement in which he said he initially thought the sexual activity was consensual, but "took her words to heart" when he saw his date was distressed and later apologized.

 The encounter generated controversy, with some citing it as an example of the #MeToo movement going too far and ensnaring a man who, however awkwardly, was seeking intimacy.
-Others defended the young woman's reaction to the events as described, deriding Ansari's attempts to portray himself as supportive to women's rights by wearing a "Time's Up" pin.
+Others defended his date's reaction to the events as described, deriding Ansari's attempts to portray himself as supportive to women's rights by wearing a "Time's Up" pin.

-Ansari was notably absent from the Screen Actors Guild Awards ceremony on January 21, despite being nominated for Best Actor in a Comedy Series.
-Viewers also noted the lack of applause that followed his name when the nominees were announced.
+Notably absent from the Screen Actors Guild Awards ceremony that month, despite being nominated for Best Actor in a Comedy Series, Ansari maintained a low profile in the months that followed.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!